sandy9159/Arduino-Home-Automation-PCB/README.md

 # Demo of Home Automation

+Home automation works via a network of devices that are connected to the Internet through different communication protocols, i.e Wi-Fi, Bluetooth, ZigBee, and others.
+Through electronic interfaces,

+the devices can be managed remotely through controllers, either a voice assistant like Alexa or Google Assistant or an app.
+Many of these IoT devices have sensors that monitor changes in motion, temperature, and light so the user can gain information about the device’s surroundings.

+To make physical changes to the device, the user triggers actuators, the physical mechanisms like smart light switches,

+motorized valves or motors that allows devices to be controlled remotely.1

 In this below small demo video I have connected 3 AC load with the PCB and controlling them using android mobile